dtslab/todo-variant/traversy-media/README.md

 # Task Tracker App

-Tutorial dari [YouTube crash course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
+Tutorial dari [Traversy Media](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
 It includes the react ui as well as JSON-server for our mock backend

 ## Usage